geertjanw/ojet-training/README.md

 <my-employee-form first-name='[[inputFirstName]]' last-name='[[inputLastName]]'></my-employee-form>
 ```

+### (b) Creating a Nested CCA Component

-9. Let's reuse the CCA component in a different module, e.g., in the Incidents module, which consists of the 'incidents.html' and 'incidents.js' file.
+1. Let's reuse the CCA component in a different module, e.g., in the Incidents module, which consists of the 'incidents.html' and 'incidents.js' file.
 In the 'incidents.js' file, reference the CCA component in the 'define' block:

 ```js #button { border: none; }
 'jet-composites/my-employee-form/loader'